 A food higher in protein might help; the usual recommendation for senior pets is more than 75 grams of protein per 1,000 calories.

 If your vet has ruled out an underlying medical issue, your dog might find a diet higher in protein or fat more palatable.
-The same goes for diets with more moisture, like fresh dog food.
+The same goes for diets with more moisture.

 Senior dogs sometimes do not eat as much as they used to.
 If that is your dog, food with higher amounts of vitamins and minerals is a good idea.
 This information is not always listed on product labels, but foods marked "all life stages" will often have more vitamins and minerals than adult foods.

 4. Does my dog have osteoarthritis?